-There’s been a lot of talk recently about for-profit colleges and universities (FPCUs), and we thought we would chime in with our own perspective.
-Read on to discover some of the surprising pros of attending CIAT – or, as we like to call it, the CIAT Advantage.
+There’s been a lot of talks recently about for-profit colleges and universities (FPCUs), and we thought we would chime in with our own perspective.
+Read on to discover some of the surprising benefits of going to a technical college– CIAT in particular– or, as we like to call it, the CIAT Advantage.

 CIAT is adept at tailoring courses to meet job market demands.